jakub-m/ffgh/README.md

 `display_order` - it is used to define which queries are displayed first.

+`mute` - allows marking results of some queries as muted by default (unless explicityly unmuted).

 # Troubleshooting

 Q: My PRs are not visible